 Do you suffer from lactose intolerance?
 Or maybe just have an aversion to cheese?
 I’m sure it comes as no surprise to you that you’re not alone.
 According to some studies, approximately 30-50 million (yes, I said million) Americans have some form of lactose intolerance.
 My husband included.

-But what if you developed this condition later in life?
+You may have been fine as a kid and developed lactose intolerance later in life.
 For many, that’s exactly the case.
 My husband and I grew up drinking milk, eating processed cheese and using the fake cheese for toppings.
 As adults, we started to pay attention to our diets and noticed that we had trouble processing dairy.
-For me, it was cow’s milk and some yogurts and for him, it was cheese…especially when we had pizza.
-But here’s the kicker – we LOVE cheese!
-And we did not want to give it up.
+For me, it was cow’s milk and some yogurts and for him, it was cheese.
+Especially when we had pizza.
+And we LOVE cheese!
+We did not want to give it up.
 The good news is, we haven’t.